kacper3615/Qommunity/readme.md

 ## How to use library?
 At this moment, the library is pretty simple; everything you have to know is included in the **"demo.ipynb**" file

-## ATTENTION!
-For the library to work properly, you need to use the QHyper version from the **kacper3615/advantage** branch, at this moment advantage is not implemented on the main branch!